LinkedIn Lead Gen Forms allows advertisers to collect leads directly on the platform with mobile-friendly technology, without needing a landing page.

 - Provide double-conversion: obtains user’s email upon sign-up and offers further nurturing opportunities through website links on the “Thank You” page.

-It’s also worth mentioning that LinkedIn provides detailed reports on the performance of your Lead Gen Forms, including metrics like form fill rate, which can help optimize your campaigns for better results.
+LinkedIn provides detailed reports on your Lead Gen Forms’ performance, including metrics like form fill rate, which can help you optimize your campaigns for better results.

 How do LinkedIn Lead Gen Forms work?